yamiwamiyu/ee-vuex/README.md

 And when you only want to customize one of these fields, there will also be a corresponding **concise definition** method.

-For the benefits of defining states in this way, please refer to [Advantages of ee-vuex](#3-advantages-of-ee-vuex)
+For the benefits of defining states in this way, please refer to [Advantages of ee-vuex](#2.-why-use-ee-vuex)

-The following example code is written in the Create Store reference [Store Object](#1-create-store)
+The following example code is written in the Create Store reference [Basic Usage](#1.-basic-usage)
 ```
 import { createStore } from 'ee-vuex'
 createStore({